getsentry/sentry-docs/src/collections/_documentation/clients/go/context.md

 ---

 All of the `Capture*` functions accept an additional argument for passing a `map` of tags as the second argument and context data as remaining ones.
-Tags in Sentry help to categories and give you more information about the errors that happened, where other context data is more "environment" specific.
+Tags in Sentry help categorize data and give you more information about the errors that happened, where other context data is more "environment" specific.
 (NOTE: direct low-level `Capture` call accepts second argument only - tags, without additional interfaces)

 For example: